ernestogo99/OCR_backend/README.md

 - MinIO: An object storage service compatible with Amazon S3, used to store and manage files such as documents and images.
 - Docker: A containerization platform that packages the application and its dependencies into isolated containers, ensuring consistency across development and deployment environments.
 - Swagger: For api documentation
+- TesseractJs: api for text extraction in images
+- Gemini API: Language model to explain or provide context for the extracted text

 ## Project setup